 Affect vs. Effect Examples

-- The weather tends to affect my mood.
+- The bad weather tends to adversely affect my mood.

 - Danny, you need to stop playing video games.
-They’re affecting your grades.
+They’re affecting your grade point average.

 - The medication eases your pain by having a numbing effect.